izzarzn/Swap-Flash/README.md

 # How it works
-Alfred monitors DEXs for opportunities, and when he finds it, he borrows capital to conclude the arbitrage transaction.
+Bot monitors DEXs for opportunities, and when he finds it, he borrows capital to conclude the arbitrage transaction.

 ## Decentralized Exchanges
 The most popular DEX architectures use the concept of liquidity pools rather than orderbooks and are called Automated Market Makers.